 A program which helps school climate and sixth graders make a smooth transition to middle school is the Big Brother/Big Sister Program.
-This program began the summer of 1998, training eighth graders to be big brothers and sisters to the new sixth graders.

 Each trained eighth grader is given 2 or 3 sixth graders to nurture and support throughout the year.
 The students meet a few times during the year in the cafeteria and discuss the behaviors expected at the dances and social events, encourage the use of agendas, and discuss grades, where to go for help, and any general questions the sixth graders may have.
 The eighth graders are encouraged to keep an eye out for the sixth graders in the hallways, at social events, and on the buses.